Marco4413/ProcessorEmulator/DOCUMENTATION.md

 Short: `-v`

 If specified, this flag will automatically verify the specified program at the Application's start.

 It's more useful if used with the [--command-line](#--command-line) flag.

+## --obfuscate

+Type: `Flag`

+Short: `-o`

+If specified, this flag will automatically obfuscate the specified program at the Application's start.

+It's more useful if used with the [--command-line](#--command-line) flag.